M1 Observing

 I feel impatient while I am doing the exercise.

-This is probably a sign that you feel like rushing through the exercise and go onto doing other things that you planned for the day.
-Just gently accept the feeling that may arise and keep observing and focusing on the object.
+That is okay!
+Many people feel this way at first.
+Just gently accept the feelings that may arise and keep observing and focusing on the object.

 Is the point of the exercise to become more aware of when you are getting distracted, or to not get distracted?
 Or both?